 To reduce frost formation in and on the freezing compartment, cover stored liquids and moist foods and do not leave the door open longer than necessary.
 When the refrigerator is heavily loaded, it takes a longer time for refrigerator temperatures to lower, also increasing the ice making time.
-A very heavy load may also cause excessive frosting.
+A very heavy load may also cause defrosting.
 Defrosting every 7 to 21 days would be normal, depending on the humidity level.

-9.9 High Humidity
+8.9 High Humidity

 High humidity may cause a small amount of condensation to form on the frame of the refrigerator.
 In some cases it can develop to such a degree that it will run off the frame.
 As the humidity is reduced, the sweating will decrease.
 High humidity can also be a factor in rapid formation of frost.
-If the frame between the doors is sweating the climate control heater(s) should be tested.
-Section 5.6.
+If this occurs the climate control heater should be tested.